atharvabhakane/mcp-llamaIndex/README.md

 # 📄 MCP Project: Multi-Level Document Processing System

 Welcome!
-I'm excited to share my journey building the **MCP (Model Context Protocol) Project**—a hands-on, multi-level exploration of document processing using FastMCP and **LlamaParse**.
+I'm excited to share my journey building the **MCP (Model Context Protocol) Project**—a hands-on, multi-level exploration of document processing using FastMCP and **LlamaIndex**.
 My goal with this project was to demystify intelligent document processing, break it down into approachable steps, and make it easy for anyone (including total beginners) to learn, experiment, and contribute.

 ---

-## 🦙 What is LlamaParse?
+## 🦙 What is LlamaIndex

-**LlamaParse** is a powerful document parsing tool that extracts structured data and text from PDFs and other documents.
+**LlamaIndex** is a powerful document parsing tool that extracts structured data and text from PDFs and other documents.
 It preserves formatting, supports multiple output types (like plain text and markdown), and is especially useful for building AI-powered document workflows.
 I chose LlamaParse for its reliability, flexibility, and ease of integration with Python projects.

 ---